monix/monix-bio/docs/resourcesafety.md

 //=> finalizer C
 ```

-All finalizers will be executed even if any of them fails:
+All finalizers will be executed even if any of them fail:

 ```scala
 import monix.bio.UIO